guild-st-isidore-TO/editorismelicorum/README.md

 # gabc-ly-tools

 This project aims to create a digital music typesetting toolkit for use by music ministries in Catholic parishes.
-More specifically, the tools allow for building musical accompaniments around traditional hymns (the kind written in Gregorian notation), and laying them out into documents for use of the community.
+Its main objectives are building musical accompaniments around traditional hymns (the kind written in Gregorian notation), and laying them out into documents for use of the community.

 ## SETUP